vladinator1000/pongstars-api/README.md

 If you'd like to contribute, but you're just starting out coding in Rust, check out [the book](https://doc.rust-lang.org/book/foreword.html), it's a great starting point.

+Here are [the designs](https://www.figma.com/file/wLqZVZWcI0nSSIdq4LvNXg/PongStars-app-design-iOS?node-id=0%3A1) for the mobile app.

 ## Prerequisites:

 1. [Docker](https://www.docker.com/get-started)